 Got some iced coffee but after the first sip, you notice it’s way more sour than you like?
 What went wrong and how can you fix it?
 Here are five effective ways to make your cold brew less sour.

 Iced coffee can taste a bit more acidic than hot coffee because the taste buds perceive the taste of the brew differently.
-If iced coffee is unpleasantly sour, the most likely reasons why it’s sour is that the coffee is stale or under extracted.
+If iced coffee is unpleasantly sour, the most likely reason why it’s sour is that the coffee is stale or under-extracted.
 The type of beans used can also be a cause.

 Let’s go through all the top reasons why iced coffee can be too sour and what to do about it.

 Reasons Iced Coffee Tastes Sour

 There can be a few reasons why iced coffee tastes sour.
 Let’s go over what those reasons are and then we can figure out how to fix them.